ringcentral/engage-digital-api-docs/docs/sdks/source-sdk/quick-start.md

-# Source SDK Quick Start
+# Channel SDK Quick Start

-In this Quick Start, we are going to help you start using the Source SDK by first creating a channel for your source to connect to.
+In this Quick Start, we are going to help you start using the Channel SDK by first creating a channel for your source to connect to.
 Without a channel to connect to, you will not be able to configure the Send API to send to agents.
 Let's get started.

 ## Create an Engage Digital Channel SDK